 Some helicopter manufacturers provide a critical wind azimuth or maximum safe relative wind chart so pilots know when winds are too dangerous to fly.
 Flying in intense winds can jeopardize the safety of a flight.
 Always research wind direction and speed before taking off.

 Just like flying planes, flying helicopters in rough storms that have lightning is not advisable.
 It can be dangerous to fly a metal aircraft through a storm with lightning, although it is possible to land some helicopters even when struck by lightning.
 Lightning can still cause immense damage to the vehicle, and most pilots will not fly if lightning is predicted.

 Freezing conditions can be extremely dangerous for helicopter flights, especially if humidity is high.
 Ice can form on the inside and outside of the aircraft, changing the way that the equipment functions and potentially creating control problems.
 Additionally, flying through clouds is usually impossible in freezing conditions.

 Antifreeze solutions may be helpful if it’s necessary to fly in freezing conditions.
 Salt shouldn’t be used on landing bases, as it can be sucked into the engine and cause damage.

+Pilots should be sure to have proper helicopter insurance in place to protect equipment and help pay for injuries if minor accidents occur due to weather conditions.
 If you are a helicopter pilot or are considering becoming a helicopter pilot, call Avion Insurance today to find out more about insuring your helicopter.